ubenzer/fil-old/README.md

 approach.
 Only real requirement for the compiler is that, the project needs to provide a config file.
 Rest is up to the project.

+## ROADMAP
+The following features are planned.
+1. "Content snippet"s that are not a part of taxonomy which can be included as a part of static pages.
+2. Better handling of async tasks.
+3. Better caching.
+4. Ability to run compiler partially. (e.g. only build pages but not categories etc.)
+5. Hook mechanism similar to frontend build system hook for publishing.
+6. Better console output.
+7. Tests and code coverage.

 ## Contributing
 No defined way of contributing yet.
 Just go wild. %-) If you are planning to add a new feature, open a PR and let's discuss it first.